anoma/namada-interface/specs/browser-extension/architecture.md

 The extension has a simple authentication mechanism to give a user access to their seed and private keys.
 Currently, when the user enters a password, it is used to decrypt their mnemonic, which, if successful, will set the password in the application's state until either the service worker shuts down, or the user locks the wallet.
-This will soon be changed so that the password is checked against a stored and encrypted value of arbitray data.
-This should be initially set when the user sets up the extension, where it will be generated and encrypted to be used for validating passwords only.
+This will be changed when issue [#199](https://github.com/anoma/namada-interface/issues/199) is implemented, which will instead decrypt a randomly generated value instead of directly decrypting the mnemonic in order to verify the password and authenticate the user.
+This value will be generated when the user initializes the browser extension.

 ## Manifest considerations